john-science/mazelib/README.md

 ## Vocabulary

-1. __biased__ - a maze is biased if the human eye can determine an obvious partial or complete solution very quickly
+1. __biased__ - a maze is biased if there are long runs and corridors more in the North/South or East/West directions.
 2. __cell__ - an open passage in the maze
 3. __grid__ - the grid is the combination of all passages and barriers in the maze
 4. __perfect__ - a maze is perfect if it has one and only one solution